RAG-WebHosting/Web_hosting/README.md

-# Web Hosting for RAG API Documentation
+# RAG API Documentation - Hosting /Doc sites

 This project provides a web interface for interacting with Retrieval-Augmented Generation (RAG) API pipelines.
 The web hosting solution utilizes Swagger UI to visualize and interact with API endpoints, facilitating the management and monitoring of RAG pipelines.